writethedocs/www/docs/conf/au/2017/venue.rst

 The venue has:

 * step-free access to all parts of the conference
-* elevators that are open and unlocked during all conference events
+* private entrance and space for all activities during all conference events
 * accessible, clearly labeled restrooms on the ground floor

 Low Vision or Hard of Hearing